Eviota

-Eviota is a genus of fish in the family Gobiidae, commonly as dwarfgobies found in the Indo-Pacific region, where it is distributed from Japan to Australia and from Africa to Pitcairn Island.
-Species are mainly associated with coral reefs.
+Eviota is a genus of fishes in the family Gobiidae.
+Species of the genus are commonly known as dwarfgobies and found in the Indo-Pacific region from Japan to Australia and from Africa to Pitcairn Island.
+Species of the genus Eviota are mainly associated with coral reefs.
 Many of these fish are short-lived, with life cycles as brief as 3.5 weeks in the tropics.
 Some species are hermaphrodites and some representatives live symbiotically among the tentacles of the mushroom coral.

 Species

-These are the currently recognized species in this genus:
+The following species are recognized in the genus Eviota: